Lactation Support Services

 What if I don't need to be seen in person?

 Some mothers have already achieved a comfortable latch and good milk supply, but would like to have easy access to a professional to answer other questions they may have along their breastfeeding journey.
 For these situations, we offer emails-only support.
 This allows you to have a lactation consultant "on call" to answer your questions with minimal waiting.
+In the era of Covid we have also discovered that some parents prefer video call appointments or would like to access our services even though they don't live in our area and we are happy to meet this need.
+While not strictly necessary, it's helpful to have a support person available that can move the camera around during the appointment as needed to assess latch.
+Please be aware that we cannot complete an adequate assessment for oral ties without an in-person examination.

 What is the cost for these services?